calvinalkan/better-wordpress-hooks/README.md

     }}
 ````

-The return value of the ````shouldDispatch```` method is evaluated every time **before** the anything is executed.
+The return value of the ````shouldDispatch```` method is evaluated every time **before** anything is executed.
-If ```FALSE``` is returned, the Wordpress Plugin/API will never be hit, neither will any class get instantiated.
+If ```FALSE``` is returned, the WordPress Plugin/API will never be hit, neither will any class get instantiated.

 ### Conditional Event Listening

-In some cases it might be useful to determine at runtime if a listener should handle an Event.
+In some cases, it might be useful to determine at runtime if a listener should handle an Event.

 Let's consider the following fictive Use case: